Clorkies/Clorkies/README.md

 <div align="center">

-# 💫 Hi!
+# 💫 Hello!
 I am Clorky!
 🔭 I’m currently working on a study focus browser extension
 🌱 I’m currently re-learning HTML, CSS, and JavaScript with a touch of Tailwind!